amazingabhinayyy/TheLegendOfBoggus/README.md

 Current Controls

 Player controls
-Arrow and "wasd" keys move Link and change his facing direction.
+Arrows and "wasd" keys move Link and change his facing direction.
 The 'z' and 'n' key causes Link to attack using his sword.

 D1 : Uses Bomb